Spring Vegetables Au Gratin

 - ½ teaspoon nutmeg

-- salt and freshly ground black pepper to taste
+- ½ teaspoon fresh ground black pepper, plus more to taste

-- 2 cups Gruyère cheese freshly grated
+- 2 cups Gruyère cheese, freshly grated

 For the topping

-- 1 cup Parmesan cheese freshly grated
+- 1 cup Parmesan cheese, freshly grated

 - ½ cup panko bread crumbs (I used Italian herb seasoned panko but plain are good too)